 The Architecture of SSRS mainly consists of the following components and tools:

 - Report Builder: It is a component used to drag and drop and provides easy use of Report Design functionality

 - Report Designer: It is a publishing tool hosted in Business Intelligence Development Studio (BIDS) or visual studio which can be used to develop simple and complex reports.

 - Report Manager: Web-based reports can be easily accessed using this tool.
 The default URL is http://<server>/reports

 - Report server: It is a server used to store metadata in a SQL Server database engine

-- Report Server Database: It is a database that is sued to store metadata, report definitions, resources, security settings, delivery data, etc.
+- Report Server Database: It is a database that is used to store metadata, report definitions, resources, security settings, delivery data, etc.

 - Data Sources: It is used by Reporting Services to retrieve data from relational or multidimensional data sources

 Interested in learning MSBI?
-Click here to learn more in this MSBI Training in Hyderabad!
+Click here to learn more about this MSBI Training in Hyderabad!

 =DateSerial( year(today()), month(today()), 1)